zesterer/vulcan/README.md

-## Please Note: JournalNext Is Currently In Heavy Development And Does Not Function Properly Yet
+##Please Note That JournalNext Is Currently In Heavy Development And Does Not Function Properly Yet

-# JournalNext
+#JournalNext

 A minimalistic text editor designed for both ordinary use and software development.